Lexicon

 ORIGINAL

-The point in any transaction chain where enforceable consequence collects—the entity that can be sued, sanctioned, or held to account when things go wrong.
+The point in any transaction chain where enforceable consequence collects — the entity that can be sued, sanctioned, or held to account when things go wrong.
 The physician signs the prescription because the medical board conferred authority and the physician accepts malpractice exposure: the signature routes consequence to a legible counterparty with assets and reputation at stake.
 The attorney signs the brief; the engineer stamps the plans; the fiduciary accepts the duty.
-In each case, the signature creates a liability sink—a point where the abstract chain of recommendation terminates in concrete accountability.
-Agents sign nothing and therefore create no liability sink; they produce recommendations without authorization, proposals without commitment.
+In each case, the signature creates a liability sink.
+Agents sign nothing and therefore create none; they produce recommendations without authorization, proposals without commitment.
 Consequence must route to the principal who deployed them, or deployment fails for want of accountability.
-The position of the liability sink is the position of economic power: whoever bears the consequence captures the premium for bearing it.
-When cognition commoditizes, the remaining scarcity is authorization—the willingness to sign, to take responsibility, to be the point where liability collects.
-The liability sink is the actuation bottleneck expressed in legal form.
+Whoever bears the consequence captures the premium for bearing it.
+When cognition commoditizes, the remaining scarcity is authorization.
+Someone must be willing to sign.

 Logic Selection (A15)